Standards of Care for the Health of Transgender and Gender Diverse People: Version 8

 The eighth version, titled "Standards of Care for the Health of Transgender and Gender Diverse People", was published in 2022.
 It gives recommendations for health professionals in eighteen chapters.
 The guidelines were developed by a multidisciplinary committee of experts, building on previous versions and using the Delphi method.
 Version 8 is the first one to include a chapter on adolescent care separate from that on the care of children.
 This version of the protocol gives no specific age limits for treatments, emphasizing the need to decide individually for each patient.
-An earlier draft would have required several years of transgender identity before an adolescent could begin treatment.
-After criticism from transgender advocates, this provision was removed in the final release.
-Despite the criticism, transgender youths wishing to be treated are still required to undergo a "comprehensive diagnostic assessment".
-It was also criticized for suggesting that young people may come to believe they are transgender through social influence.
+It was criticized for suggesting that young people may come to believe they are transgender through social influence.